bifravst/bifravst/docs/firmware/Protocol.md

 the device, a _digital twin_ is used to store this state on the cloud side: whenever the device sends an update, the digital twin is updated.
-This allows the web application to access the most recent device state immediately without needing to wait for the device to come online.
+This allows the web application to access the most recent device state immediately without needing to wait for the device to connect and publish its state.

 It is an important criterion for the robustness of any IoT product to gracefully handle situations in which the device is not connected to the internet.
 It might